skeeto/xf8/README.md

 error rate of 1/256 (~0.39%) and uses ~9.84 bits of storage per element.
 See [Xor Filters: Faster and Smaller Than Bloom Filters][ref].

+## Memory Usage

+By default only up to 2^32 elements are supported, which will require 123GB of memory to process.
+Much larger sets are supported by defining `XF8_64BIT` at compile time, at the cost of roughly doubling memory usage.
+For example, that same set of 2^32 elements will then require a total of 211GB of memory to process.

+## Example

-The example program is a probabilistic spell checker:
+The example program (`tests/example.c`) is a probabilistic spell checker:

 ```
 $ make